HanumandlaNiranjanReddy/KLH-CSIT-2026-27-2420090088-FinTrack/reports/README.md

-This folder contains project reports and phase-wise deliverables.
+This folder contains project reports.